 Fat digestion is more complex than that of protein or carbohydrate.
-Still, healthy dogs and cats digest fat with great efficiency, approximately 90%–95%.
+Still, healthy dogs and cats can digest approximately 90 to 95 percent of their fat intake.

-In addition to being a source of energy, fat is needed as a source of essential fatty acids.
-The polyunsaturated essential fatty acids are important for normal skin and hair coat, normal immune function, and many other aspects of health.
+In addition to being a source of energy, fat is needed as a source of fatty acids.
+The polyunsaturated essential fatty acids are important for healthy skin and coat, proper immune function and many other aspects of a dog’s health.

-Minerals are relatively simple molecules compared to other nutrients, which can be large and complex.
+Minerals are simple molecules compared to other nutrients.
 Nutritional issues related to minerals include the amount of each in the diet, proper balance of all minerals and the bioavailability of minerals in the dog’s food.

-Supplementation of any one mineral to an otherwise balanced diet can create imbalances and possibly disrupt an animal’s nutritional health.
+Supplementation of any one mineral to an otherwise balanced diet may create imbalances and possibly disrupt an animal’s nutritional health.

-The minerals are usually grouped into macro and micro categories.
-Macro-minerals are needed in greater amounts in the diet, and found in larger amounts in the body than micro-minerals.
+Minerals are usually grouped into macro and micro categories.
+Macro-minerals are needed in greater amounts in the diet and found in larger quantities in the body than micro-minerals.

 - Calcium (Ca)